List of ships of the line of the Dutch Republic: Three-deckers

 Most of the Dutch ships of the line, for reasons given above, were built with two decks of guns.
 However, in the 1660s four ships of the Amsterdam Admiralty were built which were structurally three-deckers (the Spiegel of 1663, followed by the Gouden Leeuw, Witte Olifant and Dolphijn of 1666), but these had only partially armed upper decks, with guns mounted forwards and aft (under the quarterdeck) but not in the waist at this level.
 From 1682 twenty complete three-deckers were built, the last in 1721; these comprised the 1st Charter issued on 15 February 1680, and provided for these to have dimensions of 170 (Amsterdam) feet on the gundeck (146 ft 3 in on the keel) x 43 feet x 16 ft.
 After these twenty, no further 1st Charter ships were built by the Netherlands.

 Ships of the "Old Navy" (1579 to 1648)

-This is the period during which the Dutch provinces consolidated their independence from Spanish rule, forming the United Provinces of the Netherlands, and took part in the Eighty Years' War.
+This is the period when the Dutch provinces consolidated their independence from Spanish rule, forming the United Provinces of the Netherlands, and took part in the Eighty Years' War.
 Almost all of these ships were relatively small, with only a single gun deck, and were owned by the five Admiralties.
 The majority were between 120 and 130 feet in length as measured on the upper deck, the exceptions being the fleet flagships built in 1632 and 1644, which are separately listed below; the warships built for the Admiralties were supplemented frequently by ships hired from the VOC (East India Company, established 1602), WIC (West India Company, established 1621) or other mercantile source (this was particularly true in 1652, at the outbreak of the 1st Anglo-Dutch War), but only a few of these are mentioned.